Dave Matthews presents The Authorised Guide to THE PROFESSIONALS!

 –––

-Filming Block 2 Commenced approx 5th June 1978.
+Filming Block 2 - Commenced approx 5th June 1978.
 There appears to have been a filming break of two weeks at some stage.
-Production prematurely halted approx 6th November 1978 (during filming of 'Backtrack') due to Lewis' parachute accident before beginning again on 12th March 1979.
+And the production was prematurely halted on 6th November 1978 (during filming of 'Backtrack') due to Lewis' parachute accident before recommencing on 12th March 1979.
 Completed 20th April 1979 (See note below).
+Series Two - Shown between 7th October 1978 and 9th December 1978

 Ten episodes then a five-month gap due to Lew Collins' accident, then a further three episodes.
 See summary below.

-'Hunter Hunted''The Rack'
+'Hunter Hunted' 'The Rack'

-'First Night''First Night'
+'First Night' 'First Night'

-'The Rack''Man Without a Past'
+'The Rack' 'Man Without a Past'

-'Man Without a Past''In the Public Interest'
+'Man Without a Past' 'In the Public Interest'

-'In the Public Interest''Rogue'
+'In the Public Interest' 'Rogue'

-'Not a Very Civil Civil Servant''Not a Very Civil Civil Servant'
+'Not a Very Civil Civil Servant' 'Not a Very Civil Civil Servant'

-'A Stirring of Dust''A Stirring of Dust'
+'A Stirring of Dust' 'A Stirring of Dust'

-'Blind Run''Blind Run'
+'Blind Run' 'Blind Run'

-'Fall Girl''Fall Girl'
+'Fall Girl' 'Fall Girl'

 'Backtrack'